Nisanureser/react-commerce/README.md

 # 🛒 React Redux E-Commerce App

-This project is a simple e-commerce application built with **React**, **Redux Toolkit**, and **React Router**.
+This project is a  e-commerce application built with **React**, **Redux Toolkit**, and **React Router**.
 It was developed as part of a learning series focused on understanding Redux state management and routing in real-world applications.

 ---